pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.5.md

 Another common case you may encounter is when dealing with collections.
-It is common in the Composable Architecture to use an `IdentifiedArray` in your feature's state and an ``IdentifiedAction`` in your feature's actions.
+It is common in the Composable Architecture to use an `IdentifiedArray` in your feature's state and an ``IdentifiedAction`` in your feature's actions (see <doc:MigratingTo1.4#Identified-actions> for more info on ``IdentifiedAction``).
 If you needed to scope your store down to one specific row of the identified domain, previously you would have done so like this:

 ```swift
 store.scope(